Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 Step 4: Execute fastpass booking strategy!

-1. First thing: Nab a DisneySea Premier Access Pass for Tower of Terror (costs JPY 1,500/USD 10).
+Nab a DisneySea Premier Access Pass for Tower of Terror (costs JPY 1,500/USD 10).
 Walking past the sad faces in the mile-long line is worth every yen.

-5. Rinse and repeat: You can’t have more than one pass of the same type active at once, but you can hold different types simultaneously.
+Rinse and repeat: You can’t have more than one pass of the same type active at once, but you can hold different types simultaneously.
 Think of it as a juggling act.
-Once 60 minutes has passed from your first Premier Access Pass purchase (or the time window of the pass has started—whichever comes sooner), you can buy your next pass.
+Once 60 minutes have passed from your first Premier Access Pass purchase (or the time window of the pass has started—whichever comes sooner), you can buy your next pass.
 Similarly, you can get your next 40th Anniversary Priority Pass 120 minutes after your first purchase (or if the time window of the pass has started—whichever comes sooner).
 Standby Passes are a complicated beast—you’ll find the individual conditions of each ride in the app.

 Attractions at DisneySea in Tokyo, pictures by Next Level of Travel